bigmoby/hassio-repository-addon/embedded-browser/DOCS.md

-# Home Assistant Bigmoby Add-on: Firefox embedded browser
+# Home Assistant Bigmoby Add-on: Surf embedded browser

 [WARNING] Please DO NOT use this add-on unless you really KNOW what you are doing!
 It is in a very early stage of development.
 [WARNING]